agentrickard/workbench_access/README.txt

   support.

-  -- View taxonomy term pages for Workbench Access vocabulary Workbench Access can create its own Vocabulary for data storage.
+  -- View taxonomy term pages for Workbench Access vocabulary Workbench Access can create its own vocabulary for data storage.
 Typically, this vocabulary should not be shown to site visitors.
 This permission restricts access to taxonomy pages (taxonomy/term/%) defined by Workbench Access.
 Normal access to custom vocabularies is not affected.
 Only give this permission to roles that need to view these term pages, effectively treating them as standard taxonomy terms.

 As a general rule, none of these permissions should ever be given to the anonymous user role.